 Communication Research Reports

-Communication Research Reports publishes original research in the form of brief empirical articles (approximately 3,500 words maximum, and no more than two tables or figures; accepted papers are usually edited to 10 double-spaced pages prior to press) on a variety of topics of human communication.
+Communication Research Reports publishes original research in the form of brief empirical articles on a variety of topics of human communication.
 Empirical studies in the general contexts of interpersonal, organizational, communication traits, intercultural, nonverbal, small group, health, persuasion, mass, political, relational, computer mediated, life-span, and instructional communication are appropriate for submission.
 Consistent with the mission of the journal, the main portion of submitted manuscripts should focus on the method, results, and interpretation of the results.
 However, manuscripts must contain a concise theoretical rationale and relevant literature review.
 All data analyses should report relevant effect size statistics, and we recommend reporting other diagnostics (such as, but not limited to: observed power, tests of significance inflation, and test of insufficient variance, among others) at the Author’s discretion.
 Papers that do not adhere to the required guidelines may be rejected by the editorial office.

 Review Policy.
 Manuscripts will be blind-reviewed by at least two experts in the relevant subject matter.
 These evaluations will constitute the basis for the Editor’s decision.
 Communication Research Reports is committed to completing the review process as efficiently and quickly as possible.
 Manuscripts that do not conform to submission guidelines will not be reviewed.
 No manuscript submitted for review can be previously published or be under consideration by any other journal at the time of submission.